Alunacoz/BX-Editor-FX/README.md

 # BounceX Editor

 A standalone path editor for [BounceX-Viewer](https://github.com/Alunacoz/BounceX-Viewer).
 Sync video playback with marker placement and export `.bx` path files.
 This tool and summary (right now) have been written with generative AI so it may not be perfectly accurate.
-For most questions that are not answered here, please contact me (Alunacoz) on the [DH Discord Server](https://discord.gg/u6CZ3Zm4PC)!
+For most questions that are not answered here, please contact me (Alunacoz) on the [DH Discord Server](https://discord.gg/u6CZ3Zm4PC) in #bouncex-player or DMs!

 ---